-The Centre for Medieval Studies offers a standard funding package for a period of up to five years.
-Offers are contingent upon admission into the PhD programme, from an MA, and guarantee a minimum level of support.
-Overall financial support may vary annually (without dropping below the guaranteed minimum), since funding packages are calculated on the basis of a fixed dollar amount, plus tuition and fees, which have risen steadily over the years.
-The standard funding-package involves, in varying combinations and amounts, any external scholarship (Commonwealth Scholarship, Fulbright, OGS, SSHRC, etc.), University of Toronto Fellowship funds, Teaching Assistantships, Research Assistantships, and any other contractual academic work at the University of Toronto and its federated colleges (including course instructorships and sessional appointments).
+The Centre for Medieval Studies offers a base funding package of $16,500, plus tuition and incidental fees (and UHIP for visa students) per year, for a period of up to five years.
+Funding is contingent upon admission into the PhD programme, from an MA.
+The guaranteed minimum funding package includes, in varying combinations and amounts, any external scholarship (Commonwealth Scholarship, Fulbright, OGS, SSHRC, etc.), University of Toronto Fellowship funds, Teaching Assistantships, Research Assistantships, and any other contractual academic work at the University of Toronto and its federated colleges (including course instructorships and sessional appointments).
+Overall financial support may vary annually (without dropping below the guaranteed minimum).
 One of the conditions of the funding package is that students must apply, every year, for a Teaching Assistantship in the University of Toronto.
 In order to retain financial support students must maintain an A-minus average or better and good academic standing during the funded years of study; they are also required to apply each year for the external fellowships for which they are eligible (such as the Ontario Graduate Scholarship and the Social Sciences and Humanities Research Council of Canada).

 Fellowship support is unavailable at the MA level, although students may apply for external funding from SSHRC (Canadian students only) and the Ontario Graduate Scholarship the year prior to beginning the Master’s degree.

 This scholarship is available only to Canadian students (Canadian citizens or permanent residents).
-Students should apply in the Fall; applicants need reference letters and must outline in detail their proposed research.
+The scholarship actually comes in two main varieties: doctoral scholarships and Master’s scholarships.
+For the doctoral scholarships students should apply in the Fall; applicants need reference letters and must outline in detail their proposed research.
 Official application packages are now available on the Web.
 In our experience, the research proposal is of the greatest importance in this competition: students who know what they want to do and state a reasonable and workable thesis project clearly and pithily seem to be the most successful.
 Students are urged very strongly to have an experienced professor look over their statement: applications that contain spelling errors and grammatical faults automatically disqualify the candidate in the minds of many assessors, and projects which sound too wordy, grandiose or meagre stand little chance of success.

 This scholarship is open to all students, but in practice the great majority of them are reserved for Canadians.
-The competition is again held in the Fall, and there is an official application-package; two letters of reference are required.
-This constitutes the most important deadline of the fall term for all CMS students.
-All students, Visa and non-Visa, are required to submit an application.
+In principle, all students, Visa and non-Visa, are required to submit an application.
 The bigger the pool of candidates, the larger the quota awarded to Medieval Studies.
-Students obtaining OGSs can study anywhere in Ontario, but in practice the students in the medieval pool usually want to come to CMS.
+The deadline to apply is 31 January.
+Applicants must submit an OGS application using the U of T School of Graduate Studies centralized online OGS application.